pola-rs/polars/docs/index.md

 ## About this guide

-The `Polars` user guide is intended to live alongside the API documentation.
+The Polars user guide is intended to live alongside the API documentation.
 Its purpose is to explain (new) users how to use `Polars` and to provide meaningful examples.
 The guide is split into two parts:

-- [Getting Started](getting-started/intro.md): A 10 minute helicopter view of the library and its primary function.
+- [Getting started](getting-started/intro.md): A 10 minute helicopter view of the library and its primary function.
-- [User Guide](user-guide/index.md): A detailed explanation of how the library is setup and how to use it most effectively.
+- [User guide](user-guide/index.md): A detailed explanation of how the library is setup and how to use it most effectively.

 If you are looking for details on a specific level / object, it is probably best to go the API documentation: [Python](https://pola-rs.github.io/polars/py-polars/html/reference/index.html) | [Rust](https://docs.rs/polars/latest/polars/).

 ## Performance :rocket: :rocket:

-`Polars` is very fast, and in fact is one of the best performing solutions available.
+Polars is very fast, and in fact is one of the best performing solutions available.
 See the results in h2oai's [db-benchmark](https://duckdblabs.github.io/db-benchmark/), revived by the DuckDB project.

-`Polars` [TPCH Benchmark results](https://www.pola.rs/benchmarks.html) are now available on the official website.
+Polars [TPC-H Benchmark results](https://www.pola.rs/benchmarks.html) are now available on the official website.

 ## Example